mattddowney/rubyxmacro/README.markdown

     d.click
     d.rightClick

-Press a key:

-    d.keyPress('a')

-Send a string of keys:
+Type a string of keys:

-    d.sendKeys('Thisisastring') \#only upper and lowercase QWERTY and numerals ATM
+    d.sendKeys('Hello World!')

 Other methods: